anthonyhuben/SubtitlesArchiver/README.md

 # Subtitles Archiver - Firefox Extension

-A powerful Firefox extension to download and convert subtitles from internet videos, including those in iframes.
+A powerful extension to download and convert subtitles from internet videos.

 ## Features